zivz/weatherapp_codelab/codelab.md

 ![WeatherApp Subviews](./assets/TwoViews.png "Current Weather View and Forecast Table View")
 We'll create this view and later pile up our detailed UI Elements.

-We're basically going to add the blue view, holding our detailed UI Elements as in the 3d capture below.
+We're basically going to add the blue view, holding our detailed UI Elements as in the 3D capture below.
 ![Current Weather 3D Capture](./assets/Current_Weather_3D.png "Current Weather 3D Capture")

-In order to do so, follow the following steps:
+In order to do so, follow these steps:
-1. open Main.storyboard
+1. Open `Main.storyboard`
   1. You should currently see a View inside the View Controller hierarchy.
   ![View Controller Scene](./assets/View_Controller_Scene.png "View Controller Scene")
 2. Tap on the `+` Button in the right top corner, in order to reveal the `Object Library`